firepear/petrel/README.rst

 Automated socket module
 #######################

-Asock provides a fire-and-forget way to add network interfaces to servers written in Go.
+Asock provides a fire-and-forget way to add plain socket interfaces to servers written in Go.
 It handles network I/O and dispatches requests from clients.
 All you need to do is watch its messaging channel for events you'd like to log or act upon.